 I’m definitely expecting way too much from a motorcycle made 30 years before I bought it.
 I could definitely have put that $2,000 towards a much more modern Suzuki SV650 — probably with fuel injection and a bunch of other improvements.

-Finally, the Hawk GT was not a good motorcycle to help my girlfriend learn.
+Finally, I was hoping the Hawk GT would be lighter.
+While it was light for the time, it’s not light by modern standards, especially for learner motorcycles.
+So the Hawk GT was not a good motorcycle to help my girlfriend learn.
 She needed a smaller, lighter motorcycle.
-This isn’t really a fault of the GT — I didn’t eve get her to sit on it and check it out first!
+This isn’t really a fault of the GT — I didn’t even get her to sit on it and check it out first!
 That was something I promised to rectify the next time.

 What I learned from the Honda Hawk

 There’s still a lot I loved about the Honda Hawk GT.
 I loved how it fired right up, even when cold, despite having a 30-year old carburettor system.
 I loved the purtle from the exhaust.
 I loved riding a bit of history.

 Like all motorcycles, it taught me about my own personal tastes, and helped me understand that my personal perfect power band is 75-100hp.
 Everyone’s is different (some lower, some much higher).
 We’re all on that journey.